carbon-design-system/carbon/docs/developer-handbook.md

 [Angular's commit conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines)_.

 Each commit message consists of a **header**, a **body** and a **footer**.
-The header has a special format that includes a type, a scope and a subject:
+The header has a specific format that includes a type, a scope and a subject:

 ```git
 <type>(<scope>): <subject>